Corey O'Connor: Career

 O'Connor began serving as the Pittsburgh City Council member for District 5 on January 3, 2012.
 His district included the neighborhoods of Glen Hazel, Greenfield, Hays, Hazelwood, Lincoln Place, New Homestead, Regent Square, Squirrel Hill South, and Swisshelm Park.

 O'Connor received national media coverage for his response to the Pittsburgh synagogue shooting.
 He subsequently co-sponsored or supported gun reform legislation.
 He has also advocated nationally for stricter gun ordinances.

 In 2022, O'Connor was nominated by Governor Tom Wolf and then confirmed by a Pennsylvania State Senate committee to become the next Allegheny County Controller, filling the vacancy left when Chelsa Wagner vacated the office on January 3, 2022, after being elected in 2021 to serve as a judge on the county's Court of Common Pleas.
 On July 10, 2022, O'Connor resigned as a member of city council and then was immediately sworn in as county controller.
 He was elected to a full term in 2023.

 O'Connor's vacated city councilmember position was succeeded by Democrat Barbara Greenwood Warwick in a special election on November 8, 2022.

 Mayor of Pittsburgh

-On December 10, 2024, O'Connor announced that he would run for Mayor of Pittsburgh in the 2025 election, challenging Ed Gainey in the Democratic primary.
+On December 10, 2024, O'Connor announced that he would run for Mayor of Pittsburgh in the 2025 election, challenging incumbent mayor Ed Gainey in the Democratic primary.
 On May 20, 2025, O'Connor defeated Gainey in the primary election.
-He ran against Republican Tony Moreno, who was Gainey's opponent in 2021, in the general election.
-O'Connor won the general election and will be the next mayor.
-This was expected as no Republican has won election in the heavily-Democratic city since the 1930s.
+In the general election, he ran against Republican Tony Moreno, who was Gainey's opponent in 2021, and won with 86% of the vote.